-A keyword ability seen on creatures.
+VIGILANCE A keyword ability seen on creatures.
 When a creature with vigilance attacks, it doesn't become tapped.

-WINNING THE GAME

-You win the game when any of the following things happens:

-- Your opponent's life total is reduced to 0 or less. - Your opponent has to draw a card from an empty library. - Your opponent has ten or more poison counters.
-(No cards in the Magic 2013 core set can give players poison counters.) - A spell or ability says that you win the game or your opponent loses the game. - Your opponent concedes.
+WINNING THE GAME You win the game when any of the following things happens: - Your opponent's life total is reduced to 0 or less. - Your opponent has to draw a card from an empty library. - Your opponent has ten or more poison counters.
+(No cards in the Magic 2014 core set can give players poison counters.) - A spell or ability says that you win the game or your opponent loses the game. - Your opponent concedes.

 If both players would lose the game at the same time, the game is a draw-nobody wins.
 Different multiplayer variants may modify the conditions for winning the game.

-When you see X in a mana cost or an activation cost, you get to choose the number that X stands for.
-For example, Volcanic Geyser is an instant spell that costs X 2 and deals X damage.
+X When you see X in a mana cost or an activation cost, you get to choose the number that X stands for.
+For example, Volcanic Geyser is an instant spell that costs X 2 2 and deals X damage.
 When you cast Volcanic Geyser, you choose what number X is.
-If you pick three, for example, Volcanic Geyser costs 3 2 and deals 3 damage.
-If you pick six, Volcanic Geyser costs 6 2 and deals 6 damage.
+If you pick three, for example, Volcanic Geyser costs 3 2 2 and deals 3 damage.
+If you pick six, Volcanic Geyser costs 6 2 2 and deals 6 damage.
+You The word "you" on a spell or ability refers to the current controller of that spell or ability.
+Zone An area of play in a Magic game.
+See "Game Zones" on page 8.